TRUE TRAINING 92 - Canter Poles and Pole Patterns

 Within a few trials, True is cantering the two poles easily.
 That’s what I want!
 The horse’s mindset is more important in brain-based horsemanship than the upward arc of a jump or the touching of a ground pole.
 He’ll get all the physical training for roundness in the air and pole clearance later.
 For now, True just needs to remain quiet, straight, and centered over the two canter poles.

 Another point Tik makes is that horses cannot be trained properly in days and weeks.
 Instead, they're trained in months and years.
 I would add to this the advice to correct problems while they are small.
 If your horse tends to drift left over one canter pole, teach her to approach and follow through at the center.
-It's much easier to teach that now than to wait until the canter pole is a four-foot oxer.
+It's much easier to teach that now than to wait until the canter pole is a four-foot oxer and the horse is still drifting left.
 The same is true for approaches that are too fast or too slow, too eager, or too relaxed.
-Fix the pace and animation at this early point, while the pole is just lying quietly on the ground.
+Fix the pace, line, and animation at this early point, while the pole is just lying quietly on the ground.

 Go slow and you’ll make better progress for the long term.
 Your horse will trust you a lot more, too!